Our Specialist Orthodontists and the team are

 Today, orthodontic treatment is a viable option for almost any adult.
-It is well recognised that when left untreated, many orthodontic problems may become worse.
-When you have a malocclusion (“bad bite”), your teeth may be crowded, excessively spaced or may not fit together correctly.
+It is well recognized that when left untreated, many orthodontic problems may become worse.
+When you have a malocclusion (“bad bite”), your teeth may be crowded, excessively spaced, or may not fit together correctly.
 Such conditions may lead to dental health problems.
 Crowded teeth are hard to clean and, given time, may contribute to tooth decay, gum disease, and even tooth loss.
-Bad bites can also result in abnormal wearing of tooth surfaces (see photo below), difficulty chewing and damage to the supporting bone and gum tissue.
+Bad bites can also result in abnormal wearing of tooth surfaces (see photo below), difficulty chewing, and damage to the supporting bone and gum tissue.
 Poorly aligned teeth can contribute to pain in the jaw joints.

 The length of treatment varies depending on the complexity of the orthodontic problem, growth and tissue response to treatment as well as the level of patient cooperation during their treatment.
 Orthodontic care requires a team approach in which the family, dentist and the patient play key roles that can impact the length of treatment and the quality of the end result.
 Generally, the length of comprehensive orthodontic treatment can range from approximately 18 months to 30 months, depending on treatment options and individual characteristics.